iWennnn/show_input_kivy/README.md

 ctrl_l
 ````

-and obviously all the latin letters
+and obviously all the latin letters.

+You can directly use the source code or use the packaged .exe version provided.